Table of Contents

 The term “Burgundy” refers to Burgundy, France.
 The region produces two varietals, Pinot Noir and Chardonnay.
 The other classic wine region that uses this bottle is the Rhone Valley.
 Those wines are Syrah and Grenache for reds (along with a dozen others) and Viognier, Marsanne, and Roussanne (and a dozen others).
 In Burgundy, no one blends grapes.
 In the Rhone, pretty much everyone blends.

-When bottling wines outside the classic Rhone and Burgundy varietals, a winemaker will use this bottle shape for wines she believes are nuanced and elegant.
+When bottling wines outside the classic Rhone and Burgundy varietals, a winemaker uses this bottle shape for wines she believes are nuanced and elegant.

 White Wines